 When I took them off I pulled and them gently with a fork and they fell apart.

-I have slow cooked pork shoulder a few times now to make pulled pork.
+I have slow-cooked pork shoulder a few times now to make pulled pork.
 I love it every time I do it.
-However, these pig cheeks produced such a fantatsic tastin meat.
+However, these pig cheeks produced such fantastic tasting meat.
 They were really smokey but were also quite moist from the braise and the meat literally melted in my mouth.
 I was also surprised how much meat I got from the pig cheeks.
-These will definately be getting cooked in this way again.
+These will definitely be getting cooked this way again.

 Pulled Pig Cheeks

-Remove the pig cheeks from the smoker and then from the liquid.
+- Remove the pig cheeks from the smoker and then from the liquid.
 Place on a large chopping board or another foil tray, and with two forks gently pull at the meat.
 It should just fall apart.
 Add to a roll with a drizzle of your favourite BBQ sauce.
-If you have any pulled cheek left you should try using it in Pulled Pork Sausage Rolls.